SR2000/Getting-and-Cleaning-Data/Codebook.md

 * The parentheses symbol and "-" were removed from all column names

 ##Measurement units
-* The units for the accelerometer and gyroscope readings are unstated and can only be expected to be metres/(sec x sec) and radians/sec, respectively
+* The units for the accelerometer and gyroscope readings were unstated and can only be expected to be metres/(sec x sec) and radians/sec, respectively

 ##Values presented in the codebook for each measurement variable
 * Mean